Guangxuan-Xiao/Mango/README.md

 ## Installation and Usage

-Add the following line to the ~/.bashrc or ~/.zshrc file:
+Add the following lines to the ~/.bashrc or ~/.zshrc file:

 ```
 . <path_to_mango>/.bash_profile
 ```

+Then run `source ~/.bashrc` to reload the environment.